Wilson’s 2 touchdown passes lead Kentucky past Toledo 38-24

 Toledo led twice on first-half TD runs of 5 yards by former Kentucky running back Bryant Koback and 21 by quarterback Mitchell Guadagni.

-Guadagni left the game in third after being tackled by Chris Oats, who was ejected for targeting.
+Guadagni left the game in third after his helmet was knocked off after being tackled by Chris Oats, who was ejected for targeting.
 Replacement Carter Bradley ran for a 7-yard TD with 1:02 remaining.

+“I am proud of the fight we showed,” Rockets coach Jason Candle said.
+“We were down (but) responded well and I thought the kids did well with that.
+I expected us to play and compete.
+We didn’t come down here to be someone’s charity game.”

 THE TAKEAWAY

 Toledo: The Rockets never trailed in the first half thanks to the running of Guadagni and Koback.
 They just couldn’t finish Kentucky, which rallied twice to tie the game before a costly fumble led to a field goal.
 Eleven penalties for 80 yards also hurt, including three pass interference flags that led to 17 points.
+Guadagni and Koback each rushed for 73 yards as the Rockets edged Kentucky 181-176 on the ground.

 Kentucky: The Wildcats answered two wakeup calls in the first half with impressive drives and defensive stops before going ahead for good after halftime.
-Their win featured uneven play on both sides of the ball, but they won the turnover battle and registered four sacks.
+Their win featured uneven play on both sides of the ball.
+Kentucky was even on the turnovers but came up with takeaways at the right time and registered four sacks.
+Square, a sophomore linebacker, had 11 tackles including a sack.

 UP NEXT